edwellbrook/Shopping/readme.txt

                  device and made use of the joystick and buttons on the mbed application shield to control the interface.

 Robust system:   Retries with exponential backoffs have been used when
                  connecting to databases in the Go application (interface).
-                 When starting all components simultatiously, sometimes the databases will take longer to start up and retrying the connection is preferable to crashing.
+                 When starting all components simultatiously, sometimes the databases will take longer to start up and retrying the connection automatically is preferable to crashing/manually
+                 waiting.